Chapter 7 SAR and CAR models

 We obtain next the adjacency matrix \(\mathbf{W}\).

-nb_q <- poly2nb(map) # Construct neighbours list from polygon list
+<- poly2nb(map) # Construct neighbours list from polygon list

-nb_W <- nb2listw(nb_q, style="B", zero.policy=TRUE) # Spatial weights for neighbours lists
+nb_q <- nb2listw(nb_q, style="B", zero.policy=TRUE) # Spatial weights for neighbours lists

-W <- as.matrix(as(nb_W, "sparseMatrix")) # Adjacency matrix W
+nb_W <- as.matrix(as(nb_W, "sparseMatrix")) # Adjacency matrix W

 W <- diag(1/rowSums(W))%*%W # Row standardize adjacency matrix